stocke777/StyledLoginReactjs/README.md

-React Login Page using Styled-Components.
+React Login Page using Styled-Components with Redux handling.